Gaia (artist): 2014

 In February Gaia participated in the 2014 Pow Wow Hawaii mural festival in Honolulu.
 Gaia was invited to create a mural and a painting whose images referenced Hawaii's pre-colonial culture.
 Andrew Hosne of Thinkspace was enlisted by event director Jasper Wong to curate an exhibit for the participants'paintings at the Honolulu Museum of Art School, titled Pow!
 Wow!
 Exploring the New Contemporary Art Movement.

 After returning from Hawaii, Gaia went to work on curating the second Open Walls Baltimore festival in the Station North Arts District where he created his own mural on the side of a Korean rice cake factory on N Charles Street.
 There was some controversy with regard to the community reception and the under representation of female artists.

-Once Open Wall Baltimore 2 was underway, Gaia left for Perth, Australia to participate in a street art mural event called Public organized by the not for profit Form.
+Once Open Wall Baltimore 2 was underway, Gaia left for Perth, Australia to participate in a street art mural event called Public organized by the not-for-profit, Form.

 Gaia was also commissioned to create a mural for an event called Year of Altruism.
 This event in Greenville, SC coincides with the 75th anniversary of Kristallnacht, often seen as the beginning of the Holocaust.
 The proposed design, with references to textile mills and a landscape with lilies, is meant to recognize the generosity of the altruistic people involved in the textile industry.

 In 2014, Gaia was also commissioned to paint a mural of Vincent Chin, along the Grand River Creative Corridor in Detroit.
 However, a local artist Sintex buffed (painted over) Gaia's black and white mural with a set of images to honor varied civil rights icons, including Chin.

 2015

 In 2015, Gaia was named to the Forbes 30 Under 30 list for Art & Style.

 He was commissioned to create a mural installation at the Center for Civil and Human Rights in Atlanta, GA focusing on the hashtag #iftheygunnedmedown in response to how blacks are perceived in the media following the death of Mike Brown in Ferguson.

 The W Hotel, DC, also commissioned Gaia to create murals inside their new restaurant Pinea.

 999Contemporary mounted a solo exhibition for the artist in Rome where he also created a mural for a public project in the Tormarancia neighborhood.

 Gaia was invited to speak on the Evolution of Street Art on a panel at the Philadelphia Museum of Art.

 The artist curated and painted murals at the 2015 O+ Festival in Kingston, NY on October 9–11.

 Gaia also had an installation at York College of Pennsylvania Galleries titled Perspectives on Peace.
-The artist interviewed four local residents to create a video of each which will be shown in the center of the octagonal gallery with enlarged portraits of each painted on the perimeter walls.
+The artist interviewed four local residents to create a video of each which was shown in the center of the octagonal gallery with enlarged portraits of each painted on the perimeter walls.
 He will also participate in a panel discussion on October 14 with the curators prior to a reception.